irx-404notfound/programming-notes/java-script/js-fundaments.md

 #### Casting:

+> [!NOTE]
 > This is the process of converting a value from one type to another.
-In JavaScript, dthis can happen automatically without you asking, or you can manually force the conversion when needed.
+In JavaScript, this can happen automatically without you asking, or you can manually force the conversion when needed.

 Examples: